sagarbuddhic/questions/README.md

 ***Amazon VPC***

 Amazon VPC gives you full control over your virtual networking environment, including resource placement, connectivity, and security.
+Get started by setting up your VPC in the AWS service console.
+Next, add resources to it such as Amazon Elastic Compute Cloud (EC2) and Amazon Relational Database Service (RDS) instances.
+Finally, define how your VPCs communicate with each other across accounts, Availability Zones, or AWS Regions.
+In the example below, network traffic is being shared between two VPCs within each Region.

 ***Serverless***